 6.5.1 The participants reviewed and reconfirmed the terms of reference for the Focal Points as published in the GCW Implementation Plan.

-6.5.2 E Charpentier recommended a more active engagement of the Focal Points, for example by holding regular webinars for the Focal Points, and invite representatives of different projects to present updates and opportunities for further contribution. [action]
+6.5.2 The Group agreed that more active engagement of the Focal Points was needed, for example by holding regular webinars for the Focal Points, and invite representatives of different projects to present updates and opportunities for further contribution. [action]

 7. ACTION PLAN AND FUTURE ACTIVITIES